 One of the most daunting parts of the college application is the essay or personal statement.
 Here is a piece of writing that seemingly needs to encapsulate 18 years of life in only 650 words.
 It needs to highlight accomplishments while sounding humble and understated.
 It needs to reflect a student’s genuine self, without making a single error.
-This is all a tall order and, for many students, the most daunting part of the applying to college.
+This is all a tall order and, for many students, the most difficult part of applying to college.